bragg13/progetto-lfc/README.md

 support only literals and one-digit numbers as alphabet

 removing input length from input was an option but turned out to be more expensive than useful

+TODO: epsilon needs to be different from e orelse I cant use e even tho is in the alphabet
+TODO: output non-hr
+TODO: maybe I could order the output?